jobe-m/ownkeepass/README.md

 Status
 ------

-Release 1.0.0. now available for the Jolla Phone [here] [1] and (hopefully) shortly on Jolla Harbour
+Release 1.0.0. now available for the Jolla Phone in Jolla Store!
+And for those of you who want to try the latest version have a look [here] [1]

-Current limitations/bugs:
+Current limitations/known bugs:
 *   n/a

-Release 1.0 of ownKeepass is ready and submitted to Jolla Harbour.
 The status of my todo list for the next release can be looked up [here] [6].
 It needs some cleanup though...
 If you found a bug please report it on the issue page.
 Thanks :)

 What is this?